Why does the ADF need to field test medical interventions?

-Can former soldiers and ADF members involved in the trials request and access their medical records from the AMI and Department of Defence?
+Can former soldiers and ADF members involved in the trials request and access their medical records from the Department of Defence?

-Serving and former ADF members who participated in the AMI trials can access both their case records from the trial and their Defence health records.
+Serving and former ADF members who participated in the anti-malarial trials can access both their case records from the trial and their Defence health records.

 Serving ADF members who want to access their health records can make a request through their supporting Defence Health Centre.